iausathub/score/CONTRIBUTING.md

 # Guide to contributing to SCORE

 Welcome to the SCORE contributing guide!
-SCORE is the satellite brightness/position observation repository developed by the IAU Centre for the Protection of the Dark and Quiet Sky from Satellite Constellation Interference (IAU CPS) SatHub group.
+SCORE is the satellite brightness/position observation repository developed by the IAU Centre for the Protection of the Dark and Quiet Sky (IAU CPS) SatHub group.
 Observation data submitted here can be used to study the effects of satellite constellations on astronomical observations.

 Bug report/fixes, feature requests, and other contributions are welcome, and all issues and pull requests will be reviewed by a repo maintainer to ensure consistency with the project's scope and other guidelines.